fkiwy/Finder_charts/README.md

 It also creates a WISE time series of epochs 2010, (2013), and 2014-2021.

+All images are reprojected so that north is up and east to the left.

-The code only takes two mandatory arguments, RA and Dec in decimal degrees, which can be specified either as a scalar, Python sequence (list, tuple, ...), or Numpy array.
+The main function only takes two mandatory arguments, RA and Dec in decimal degrees, which can be specified either as a scalar, Python sequence (list, tuple, ...), or Numpy array.

 This is a minimal usage example:
 ```
 from Finder_charts import create_finder_charts
 create_finder_charts(16.9701886, 0.6992208)
 ```

+The resulting finder charts are saved to the specified directory (```directory```) and automatically opened on request (```open_file=True```).

 Dependencies: NumPy, Matplotlib, Astropy, Pillow (PIL Fork)